sucharith-p/listApp/README.md

 * Express

 ## Setup
-Clone or download this repository using the repository's URL Run `npm install` to install the dependencies
+Clone or download this repository using the repository's URL <br>
+Run `npm install` to install the dependencies

 ## Navigating About